dini-ag-kim/holding-ontology/holding.md

 [holds]: #holds

-Relates an [Agent] to an [Item] which the Agent holds.
+Relates an [Agent] with an [Item] which the [Agent] holds.

     holding:holds a owl:ObjectProperty ;
         rdfs:label "holds"@en ;
-        rdfs:comment "Relates an Agent to an Item which the Agent holds."@en ;
+        rdfs:comment "Relates an Institution to an Item which the Institution holds."@en ;
         rdfs:domain foaf:Agent ;
         rdfs:range frbr:Item ;
         rdfs:subPropertyOf holding:inCollection ;